OpenSourceTB/TB_Website_Code/README.md

 osm-feeds gets requests from a browser to return one of three things, or to reset its cache.

-##### The things that can be returned from osm-feeds are: #####
+#### The things that can be returned from osm-feeds are: ####

-#### The latest twitter feed for Open Source Malaria. ####
+##### The latest twitter feed for Open Source Malaria. #####
 The osm-feeds application authenticates itself to Twitter (requirement of twitter).
 Since the authentication requires secret information, this application ensures that the secret information remains secret!

-#### The latest Project activity (from the OpenSourceMalaria github account) ####
+##### The latest Project activity (from the OpenSourceMalaria github account) #####
 The osm-feeds application authenticates itself to github to avoid rate limiting on requests per hour.
 Since the authentication requires secret information, this application ensures that the secret information remains secret!
 The application also caches the information so that requests to github do not occur excessively if there are many users viewing the site at the same time.

-#### The current list of sponsors and members from the OpenSourceMalaria github account) ####
+##### The current list of sponsors and members from the OpenSourceMalaria github account) #####
 The osm-feeds application authenticates itself to github to avoid rate limiting on requests per hour.
 Since the authentication requires secret information, this application ensures that the secret information remains secret!

-#### Reset command ####
+##### Reset command #####

 The reset command is invoked to discard the contents of the cache and force the application to get and return the current project activity data from github the next time a request for that data is made.

+This is not useful in normal circumstances, but can be used to ensure that additions and updates to the project activity feed are immediately available to visitors to the site.
+Otherwise, there will be a delay of about 10 minutes for updated information to become available.

 Content Management Solution
 ---------------------------